Friday, 21 December 2012

 Home is on the west coast, so I will grab the opportunity, spend the money, take the earlier flight to leave the east coast and take my baby home in time for her birthday.

 What an opportunity!
 What a journey!
 What a blessing!
-I can't wait to be re-united with my husband, my home and my community.
+I can't wait to be re-united and at home and in my community.
 I know the friends I have made here will be life-long friends and I will take every opportunity to see them and keep in touch.
 I will pray for each of their families and follow the progress to recovery for all these children.

-Thank God for the opportunities He presents us with!
+Thank God for the opportunities we get presented with.
 Let's be bold and say yes!

 Friday, 18 May 2012